tech4242/csv2vcard/README.rst

 Usage
 -----

+1. Install package with ``pip3 install csv2vcard``

-1. Create CSV table with contacts
+2. Create csv file with contacts

 *CSV file format (delimeter can be changed in csv_delimeter param, see below)*